mkisantal/char-rnn/README.md

 # char-rnn
-weekend project to get familiar with RNN/LSTMs, and TensorFlow
+Weekend project to get familiar with RNN/LSTMs, and TensorFlow.